US vetoes Gaza ceasefire resolution drafted by UAE

 Live updates: Follow the latest news on Israel-Gaza

-The UAE-drafted text received 13 votes in favour, an abstention from Britain and the US veto.
+The Arab drafted resolution tabled by the UAE received 13 votes in favour, an abstention from Britain and the US veto.

-After the vote, Robert Wood, the US deputy ambassador to the UN, said the resolution was “divorced from reality”.
+After the vote, Robert Wood, the US deputy ambassador to the UN, said the resolution was “divorced from reality” and he criticised it for “failing to acknowledge that Israel has the right to defend itself against terrorism, consistent with international law”.

-The US “engaged in good faith on this text” and proposed language with an eye towards a “constructive resolution that would have reinforced the life-saving diplomacy” undertaken since October 7, he said.
+He also said it was “unfathomable” that the resolution “declined to include language condemning Hamas's horrific terrorist attack on Israel on October 7.”

-Britain’s UN ambassador Barbara Woodward said London could not support a resolution that failed to “condemn the atrocities Hamas committed against innocent Israeli civilians on October 7".
+Britain’s UN ambassador Barbara Woodward said Westminster also could not support a resolution that failed to “condemn the atrocities Hamas committed against innocent Israeli civilians on October 7 “.

 Mohamed Abushahab, the UAE's deputy ambassador to the UN, said his country was “deeply disappointed” with the vote.